appuio/docs/services/users/00_introduction.rst

 #.
 Update the application configuration on APPUiO
 #.
 Trigger a new deployment in APPUiO

 The following sections will describe how this pipeline might be implemented using **Jenkins**.
-Topics that will be covered include:
+Topics that will be covered include (among others):

 * Creating a **builder** image based on Alpine
 * Building the application sources with said image